We’re here for you

 Now could be a great time to start or work on a project.
 Here are some ways we can help you with your research.

 Access thousands of genealogical records from Canada, the United States, the United Kingdom and other countries around the world.
 Access Ancestry from here.
 If you've never used Ancestry before, we recommend you start with out How to blog post here.
-Please note, Ancestry usually restricted to in-branch use only but is now temporarily available from home, during our closure.
+Please note, Ancestry Library Edition access is only available when visiting a Halifax Public Libraries branch.